 An increase in LH tells you that you’ll ovulate in the next 24 to 36 hours.

 If you’re trying to conceive, then you should have sex within the next few days.
-Inito is an advanced version of these kits that measures all three hormones and provides accurate information.
+Inito is an advanced version of these kits that measures all four hormones and provides accurate information.

 Even though ovulation tests are perfect for predicting ovulation, they don’t give you more information.
 Confirming that you ovulated helps you, especially if you want to stand a chance at conceiving.